TomtomEh/freqtrade-websocket/README.md

 - python-binance
 - talipp
 ## Advantages over using standard freqtrade data
 Freqtrade data is obtained using requests: it asks for new data and then it will receive the results.
 Using websockets you will get the pair information pushed from binance servers as soon as they are computed.
-For instance, while testing using about 100 pairs, freqtrade took almost one minute to start computing the new candle, while using this approcach in 3s all pairs were already processed.
+For instance, while testing using about 100 pairs, freqtrade took almost one minute to start computing the new candle, while using this approach in 3s all pairs were already processed.

 Using talipp reduce the computation power required, since data are update by only adding the contribution of the new candle to the already computed data.
 While freqtrade computes the indicators on their integrity and by default for 1000 timeframes.